matt-kukla/cvars/README.md

 # cvars
-Generate sequences of correlated Bernoulli variables.
+Sequences of correlated Bernoulli random variables in FORTRAN.